TL;DR

 - Which 3 candidates pair best with the thumbnail concept I described.

-Shorter variant — single A/B pair
+Shorter variant — pick your A/B set

-Video: {topic + takeaway}.
-Past best: {one example}.
+Video: [topic + takeaway].
+Past best: [one example].

 Sample output

-A strong number-list title: “5 AI prompts I actually use after testing 80+ of them.”
+A strong number-list title: “5 AI prompts I actually use after testing 80+.”
 Specificity (5, 80+) + implicit contrast (tested many, kept few).
-Length: 54 chars.
+47 characters.

 How to refine